olmallet81/URT/README.md

 These libraries will need to be on your C++ compiler path.
 If you decide to link to Intel MKL or OpenBLAS, please use their sequential and not their multi-threaded version.
 When installing Intel MKL you will get the two versions, however OpenBLAS needs to be built from source as sequential with USE_THREAD=0.

-To use the Python wrapper you will need to install the C++ linear algebra library Blaze and:
+To use the Python wrapper CyURT you will need to install the C++ linear algebra library Blaze and:
 - Python version >= 2.7
 - Numpy version >= 1.11.1
 - Pandas version >= 0.18.1